PrincetonUniversity/gpu_programming_intro/01_what_is_a_gpu/README.md

 ## Traverse

 This new cluster consists of 46 IBM Power9 nodes with 4 NVIDIA V100 GPUs.
 It is a smaller version of the [Sierra](https://en.wikipedia.org/wiki/Sierra_(supercomputer)) supercomputer.
 The GPUs on Traverse have 32 GB of memory each and a clock rate of 1.29 GHz.
+Each GPU has 80 streaming multiprocessors (SM) and 64 CUDA cores per SM (and 8 Tensor Cores per SM).

 Additional info: